Karanis Site Museum

-Karanis Site Museum, also known as Kom Aushim Museum, (متحف كوم أوشيم) is an archaeological museum located in Fayoum, Faiyum Governorate, Lower Egypt.
+Karanis Site Museum, also known as Kom Aushim Museum, (متحف كوم أوشيم) is an archaeological museum located in Tamiya, Faiyum Governorate, Lower Egypt.
+It is situated directly adjacent to the archaeological site of Karanis.

 The museum displays ancient Egyptian relics from Crocodilopolis and the Faiyum Oasis archaeological region.
-It covers the history of the Faiyum Governorate, customs and traditions and religious beliefs.
+It covers the history of the Faiyum Governorate, customs and traditions, and religious beliefs.
 The museum has two floors which contain 313 artefacts which date back to pre-history.
+Originally built in 1974, it underwent a restoration and reopened in 2017.